test/spec on rails declared awesome, just one catch

 I did hit a little snag with functional testing though.
 The method of declaring which controller to use takes the form:

-and can be placed in the setup
+use_controller :fooand can be placed in the setup method, like so:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15